nuaayxy/CarND-Behavioral-Cloning-P3/README.md

 I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to adjust the steering when it is shifted to the edge.
 To augment the data sat, I also flipped images and angles.I finally randomly shuffled the data set and put 20% of the data into a validation set.
 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
 The ideal number of epochs was 10

+### More discussion
+1. Potential improvement can be made if we preload Nvidia model's weights which have been trained on huge amount of data then just retrain the last few fully connected layer.
+In that case we can fully use the power of transfer learning
+2. We can also collect more data with different tracks and scene to generalize the model so it wont overfit on this specific loop, For example also use the other track Udacity provided